-- It is done following certain regulatory guidelines (like Banks do provision under BASEL guidelines) or as per historical business practice (in case of other business).
+- It is done following certain regulatory guidelines (like Banks do provision under BASEL guidelines) or as per historical business practice (in the case of other businesses).

-- It is undertaken in those cases where it is a probable case that outflow of funds will happen or certain receivables will face delinquency.
+- It is undertaken in those cases where it is probable that an outflow of funds will happen or certain receivables will face delinquency.